quipo/workerpoolmanager/README.md

 ## Design

 1. Task Runner
-   * holds a reference of all the available tasks
+   * holds a list of all the available tasks
    * keeps an open channel to communicate with each Task Manager
    * keeps a command channel to communicate with the Signal and HTTP handlers

 2. Task Manager
-   * holds a reference of all the running workers
+   * holds a list of all the running workers
    * keeps an open channel to communicate with the Task Runner
+   * keeps an open channel to send commands to each worker
+   * keeps a feedback channel to get messages from all workers

+3. Worker
+   * waits on the process to capture when it exits/dies
-   * has a ticker to regularly check for stalled workers
+   * has a ticker to regularly check if the process stalled (i.e. running but not sending keep-alives)
+   * keeps an open channel to receive commands from the parent Task Manager
+   * keeps a keep-alive channel to receive keep-alives from the parent Task Manager

-3. Signal Handler
+4. Signal Handler
    * Detects CTRL+C signals and asks the Task Runner to terminate

-4. Keep-alive Handler
+5. Keep-alive Handler
    * Listens for worker keep-alive messages on a ZMQ PubSub channel
    * Asks the Task Manager to update the workers' last-seen-alive datetime

-5. HTTP Handler
+6. HTTP Handler
    * Listens for requests to list, start and stop Task Managers, or change the cardinality of their workers

-6. Console App / HTTP client
+7. Console App / HTTP client
    * Tools/Libraries to communicate with the HTTP Handler, to get the status and control the Task Managers.